top of page

 💗 Suggested placement in the “Real Talk: Therapy is for Everyone” section

 Struggling to reconnect with yourself?
-The Self-Love Workbook for Women offers affirmations, journal prompts, and empowering exercises to help you rebuild confidence and embrace who you are—flaws and all.
+The Self-Love Workbook for Women includes affirmations, journal prompts, and empowering exercises to help you rebuild confidence and embrace yourself—flaws and all.

 4. Mindfulness for Beginners (Book + Audio Guide)